Due to a strong desire to immerse herself into the tech world, Wing Puah has now more knowledge in her craft, as compared to other women of her.

-Recently, Puah attended the BlockSpace Asia 2018 event where she represented XinFin, a Blockchain technology startup based in Singapore.
-The company aims to bridge the trade and finance deficit by developing hybrid Blockchain solutions for their clients.
+Recently, Wing attended the BlockSpace Asia 2018 event where she represented XinFin, a Blockchain technology startup based in Singapore.
+The company aims to bridge the trade and finance deficit by developing hybrid Blockchain solutions for its clients.

 FESO Asia had the opportunity to catch up with the self-taught developer who shared about what it is like being a career woman in her generation, having dealt with quarter-life crises and challenges in her current role.

 Q. Let’s talk about your current business/profession, what do you do?